adeliabraguta/Travel-Moldova/README.md

 # 🌍 Travel Moldova
-This wonderful project awakens the desire to start a journey thorugh Moldova.
+This wonderful project awakens the desire to start a journey through Moldova.

 ## ⚙️ Tech stack
 ✔️ VueJs <br>